Skip to content

 timeout_seconds 10 Connection timeout

-retries 0 Retries before marking down
+retries 0 Consecutive failures required before marking down

-recovery_successes 1 Passes needed to recover
+recovery_successes 2 Consecutive clean passes needed to recover from down

 recovery_interval_seconds (same as interval) Faster interval while down